Revou-FSSE-Jun25/milestone-1-DESIGNandDEMOLISH/README.md

 # Milestones Project
 This is a simple website created by Alexander as part of a Milestones assignment from *RevoU*.

-It includes a personal background summary and highlights key projects from my learning journey.
+It includes a Homepage, a personal background summary, projects and contact info from.
 The website is built using basic **HTML**, **CSS** and a **local Image**.

 To run the project locally, clone the repository and open it in **VS code**.